 If you’re thinking about starting with an electric guitar, most popular brands have fantastic introductory offerings.
 Squier Stratocasters are an ever-popular first time guitar, and the Les Paul Special II and Paul Reed Smith SE Series also give first timers a lot of bang for their buck.
 If you buy used on Reverb, you can usually snag something a little higher-end like a Made-in-Mexico Fender model for prices similar to the above mentioned entry lines.

-- Here are the best beginner electric guitars you can buy in 2020
+- Here are the best beginner electric guitars you can buy

-- Check out the best acoustic guitars for beginners in 2020
+- Check out the best acoustic guitars for beginners

 - Here's the essential guitar gear and accessories you need to get started

 Many local music shops, independent retailers, boutique gear makers, and more that have had to close the doors of their physical stores are still open via Reverb and shipping without delays or issues.
 If you’ve got your eye on a new piece of gear, now is a great time to support these businesses online.